-The best outdoor solar lights in 2022 create a magical glow in the garden and on the patio or verandah.
+The best outdoor solar lights of 2023 create a magical glow in the garden and on the patio or verandah.
 Use them wisely and you can illuminate the key foliage and features of any outdoor space, highlighting the best bits and creating a cosy atmosphere for outdoor entertaining.
 And since there is no mains electricity involved, you don’t need an electrician to install them.

-The best outdoor solar lights for gardens in 2022
+The best outdoor solar lights for gardens and patios in 2023

 Stake-style solar lights are an efficient and fuss-free way to gently illuminate a garden path or add ambience to a flower border and, for our money, this pair is one of the best we’ve ever come across.
 Unlike the popular static, single LED variety, each solar-powered TrueFlame is equipped with a battalion of LEDs that flicker independently to simulate a dancing flame.
 The result is remarkably realistic, even from up close.

 Each TrueFlames unit is equipped with a Li-ion battery that is charged by an unobtrusive, top-mounted solar panel during the day.
 When dusk falls they automatically switch on and stay on for up to 10 hours during the summer months and about five hours during the winter.
 The TrueFlames measure 19cm in length and are ideal for illuminating pathways or adding a touch of exotica to your flowerbeds.
 The plastic housings, too, are sturdy, well designed and look swish even when off.

 However, if you require something bigger and brighter, consider the single 30cm TrueFlame USB model, which has a bigger solar receptor and battery, a USB charging port for adding extra juice and three different levels of brightness.
 Invest in either of these models and you’ll have the best-lit garden in the neighbourhood.